mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 Matt Malone.

 As a sometimes cantankerous and always picky 57-year-old ;-), I refuse to "outsource" my copywriting to any young whippersnapper copywriter.
 Dealing with the quality-control hassles of outsourcing just ain't my cup of tea.
-I custom design the copy all myself.
+I custom design all of the copy myself.
 And I've only got 24 hours in a day.

 I've also got seven kids (five still at home) plus my wife, Erin.
 They don't want me working till ten o'clock every night.
 I work a 40-hour week so I can enjoy watching my kids grow up.
 As I'm sure you know, the time you take away from your kids you will never get back.